Adding references

 The Zotero Connector does not currently download PDFs from Science Direct.

-1. Download the PDF separately and drag the PDF onto the parent item you saved.
+To work around this download the PDF separately and drag the PDF onto the parent item you saved.

 Import records from a database